Europe Power

 Limitations of the Forecast

 The model only considers variables included in its training data.
 It does not directly account for unexpected geopolitical events, sudden market interventions, or rare structural shocks with limited historical precedent.
-Treat forecasts as data-driven estimates, not exact future outcomes.
+It now includes hydrology-state features for Finland and Norway, but it still does not explicitly model hydro dispatch decisions or full hydro-system dynamics, and Swedish hydrology is not yet included.
+Treat forecasts as data-driven estimates, not future outcomes.